Safety agency bans range of unregulated baby sleep products tied to at least 90 deaths

 John Konsin, a scientist who helps develop voluntary industry safety standards for baby products, wrote a letter to the CPSC pointing out that babies still accidentally die in approved devices and that the new rules provide “no clear understanding of what is safe or a threshold for an unreasonable risk of injury.”

-Peter Feldman, a CPSC commissioner, criticized the rule as “overly broad” and said it would likely be tied up in the courts.
+Peter Feldman, a CPSC commissioner, criticized the rule as “overly broad” and said it would probably be tied up in the courts.

 “While I have some misgivings,” Feldman said, as the commission prepared to vote, “the safety benefits outweigh them.”

-Note: Correction: An early version of this story incorrectly reported that CPSC vote was 4-0.
-It was 3-1.